pmuellr/modjewel/README.md

 --------------------

 Convert CommonJS modules to Transport/D format.
 It can also generate a HTML test driver to test the modules in a browser.
+It generates files named `(original base name).transportd.js` from files named `(original base name).js`.

+The generated files have code prefixing and suffixing the original file contents with a `require.define()` invocation.
+The contents of the file are otherwise unchanged, and the line numbers for the content will be the same in both files.

 Contact
 =======